aptos-labs/developer-docs/apps/docusaurus/docs/concepts/events.md

 ## API Access

-There is [GraphQL API](https://aptos.dev/guides/system-integrators-guide/#production-network-access) support to query both module events and EventHandle events.
+There is support for querying both module events and EventHandle events using the [GraphQL API](https://aptos.dev/guides/system-integrators-guide/#production-network-access).

 # Event-Handle Events (Deprecated)